 Why Choose EPS Group?

-EPS Group have been air pressure testing new builds since 2007.
+EPS Group have been Air Pressure Testing new buildings since 2007.
 Our in house team will be able to assist you through the entire air testing process, from design to the final test.
-We provide instant results on site and a certificate within 24 hours.
+We provide instant results on site and a certificate the same day.

 Our Technicians are experienced in testing all building types, from small houses, flats and bungalows to large commercial buildings, so you can be confident in the advice you receive.

 Air pressure testing, also known as air tightness testing, is the process of measuring the amount of air leakage from a building through uncontrolled ventilation.
 A fan is used to either pressurise or depressurise the building to around 50 pascals and the result is described as the air permeability of the building.

 Air pressure testing of new build dwellings is a requirement of Part L1A of the current Building Regulations to limit air leakage.
 This includes houses, maisonettes, bungalows and blocks of flats.